 When Harry and Lois Higgins moved to Salmon Arm in 1968 the small community seemed to be waiting for their energy and ideas.
 They met in Manila, Philippines, where Harry, an Australian, was working with Shell Oil and Lois, an American, was visiting her parents.
 Together they decided to make Canada their home, living first in Ocean Falls then in Enderby for two years before moving to Salmon Arm.
 Here they grew deep roots and participated in community building as leaders and participants.
-They raised their three sons, Robin, David and Bill who still have friends and close ties to the Shuswap although they no longer live here.
+They raised their three children, Robin, David and Bill who still have friends and close ties to the Shuswap although they no longer live here.

 Harry worked as a school administrator, including sixteen years as principal of J.L.
 Jackson Sr. Secondary School.
 He was involved with the Shuswap Teachers’ Association and the provincial BC Teachers Federation.
 In Salmon Arm he was a founding member of the counseling committee of the Drug and Alcohol Association and the Community Alternatives Measures Program (CAM) which was organized by the Attorney General’s office to divert young offenders from the courts through mediation and counseling.
 As a keen naturalist Harry participated with the University of Victoria and its graduate students in a rattlesnake study to mark over 1500 snakes in the Vernon area.

 Lois was a founding member of the Shuswap Naturalist Club, the Shuswap District Arts Council, Shuswap Theatre, and the Shuswap Daycare Centre.
 She was also a Board member with the Shuswap Independent Living Association (SILA), the Caravan Stage Company, Okanagan College Advisory Council and the Salmon Arm committee for the Okanagan Symphony.
 Her interests included being a member of the Shuswap Singers and the writing group Octava for many years.